Download the Official iOS 26 Wallpaper for iPhone in 4K

 The latest iOS 26 features a brand-new wallpaper in abstract design that perfectly blends in with the new Liquid Glass interface.
 Each of the new wallpapers beautifully blends in with the Lock Screen clock for a seamless aesthetic and a 3D look.

 Majin Bu has shared a built-in iOS 26 wallpaper in 1880 X 4096 pixels resolution.
+At the time of writing this article, it’s the only official wallpaper we’ve seen.
 We expect more wallpapers soon.
 Stay connected for more wallpapers in 4K versions.

 Once downloaded, just open the wallpaper and save it to your photos.
 You can then set it as your home screen or lock screen wallpaper.